-To access this screen double-click on a plant name in the state variables list in the main window and choose Parameters or by accessing the plant database.
+To access this screen, double-click on a plant name in the state variables list in the main window and choose Parameters or by accessing the plant database.

 Several fields near the top of the screen require explanation.
 If you click on the drop-down arrow to the right of Plant type, you will be given a choice.
 The choice of Plant type is important because different types have different physical or biological processes that apply to them.
 For instance, phytoplankton are subject to sinking, but not periphyton, which are attached to a surface.
 Conversely periphyton are limited somewhat by very slow current velocity; but not phytoplankton, which are adapted to still water.
 If “macrophytes” are chosen the species must be distinguished as “benthic,” “rooted floating,” “or “free-floating.”
 Table 5 in the Technical Documentation helps clarify some of the differences between plant types.